New Science Facility: Science Hall

 A building designed to house instructional and research laboratories tends to consume more resources than a non-laboratory building.
 Its ventilation needs are much higher due to the use of potentially hazardous chemicals, there are processes that require water in addition to the needs of the building’s occupants, and power requirements for wide variety of electrical equipment and computers.
 While a laboratory building’s power and water requirements tend to be non-negotiable, a well-designed building can lessen its environmental impact in other ways.

-Please visit the College’s New Science Facility webpage for more information.
+Please visit the College’s Science Hall webpage for more information.